waepoints/waepointstandards/outline.md

 Definitions Of The User’s Compatible Device, or Compatible Devices, and, or Compatible Software

-Provisions Of The User’s System, or Systems, On The User’s Device and Definitions Of The System, or Systems, On The User’s Compatible Device
+Provisions Of The User’s System, or Systems, On The User’s Device, and Definitions Of The System, or Systems, On The User’s Compatible Device

 Definitions Of The Joined Compatible System(s) to the User's System, and of The User(s) of The Joined Compatible System(s) to the User's System